yyzpiero/yizhou-yang.github.io/README.md

 Grape-Theme has two great features: the profile section and the project section of the portfolio page.
 Just by changing `_config.yml` and `projects.yml`, you can use all of these features.

-### Blog Settings
+### Feature Settings

-The blog configuration is available in `_config.yml`.
-If you do not want to include a blog in your page, set `blog: False`.
-This will remove the navigation bar linking to the blog.
+The blog, publications, and presentations pages are optional and can be turned on or off in the config file.

 ### Favicon